zefanyang/organseg_dags/README.md

   - torch==1.7.1
   - numpy==1.19.2

-- Clone the repository, devise a train.py, and evaluate the model on datasets at hand.
+- Clone the repository, develop a train.py, and evaluate the model on datasets at hand.

 ## Publication
 The codebase for the paper (under review):